 Our attorneys are intimately familiar with the special tax and structuring issues of investments—natural resources, leveraged buyouts, hedge funds, co-investment funds, real estate funds and energy/infrastructure—spanning Latin America.

 With attorneys fluent in Spanish and Portuguese, Ropes & Gray has represented clients on matters ranging from transactions to financings to government investigations throughout Latin America.
-A representative list of countries includes:
+Our experience representing clients in the follow countries, regions and territories includes:

 Our recent experience in the region includes: